wixplosives/stylable-examples/README.md

 ## Example projects

-Here is a list of the example projects included in this repo and what the highlights are of each.
+Here is a list of the example projects included in this repo and a brief highlights description of each one.

 ### Simple App
 The **Simple App** project shows a demo application of a simple e-commerce products page.